Providing enrichment opportunities for high-potential students.

 - Eligible expenses include materials, program marketing costs, staff time and administrative support.

-The next due date for applications is Wednesday, March 11, 2020, by 9 p.m.
+The next due date for applications will be Thursday, March 11, 2021, by 9 p.m.
 If your application is not received by this date and time, it will not be considered for funding during this cycle.

 Please apply electronically if possible.
 Submit electronic documents as attachments via email to firstname.lastname@example.org.
 Send all materials — including the full application and supporting documents — as attachments to a single email.